Last updated on 2026-01-21

 Graduates of the Horticultural Industries program can pursue a variety of career paths in Canada, including:

-- Nursery Manager: Oversee operations in nurseries, including plant production and sales.
+- Nursery Manager: Oversee operations in nurseries, including plant production and customer service.

-- Urban Agriculture Specialist: Work on sustainable food production initiatives in urban settings.
+- Urban Agriculture Specialist: Work on projects that promote sustainable food production in urban settings.

 - Tree Care Technician: Provide care and maintenance for trees in urban and rural environments.